glitchdotcom/Pupdates-CMS/README.md

-# Parcel + React

-Parcel + React + Glitch = **`BEST.THING.EVER.`** :heart: :heart_eyes: :party:
+# Parcel + React = :heart:

 This is a simple starter project that uses [Parcel](https://parceljs.org/) to build the client bundle, [Material UI](https://material-ui.com/) as the main React Component library, and [Express](https://expressjs.com/) in the backend.

 ## How to use this?

+First of all, remix it ;)

+You can edit and create more files in the `backend/` folder to modify the backend behavior.
+For the frontend, use the files in `frontend/`.
+The frontend bundle is built on the fly by Parcel, and it already supports React, JSX, Less, Stylus, CSS etc., so you can focus on writing code instead of configuring your bundler (gone are the days of tweaking webpack.config.js).

 You can add more npm libraries in package.json, and use them in both the backend and the frontend.
-The frontend bundle is built on the fly by Parcel, and it already supports React, JSX, Less, Stylus, CSS etc., so you can focus on writing code instead of configuring your bundler (gone are the days of tweaking webpack.config.js).

 If you have the app open on another tab (if not, click the `Show` button), you will see that every change you make to the frontend code (files in `frontend/`) is applied immediately on the app, very quickly.
 This is possible thanks to the Parcel watcher and Hot Module Reloader, which is a background process that communicates bundle updates to all the connected browsers.